haacked/haacked.com/_posts/archived/2008-07-08-user-input-in-sheep-clothing.aspx.markdown

 ---
 layout: post
-title: "User Input In Sheep&rsquo;s Clothing"
+title: User Input In Sheep&rsquo;s Clothing
 date: 2008-07-08 -0800
 comments: true
 disqus_identifier: 18502
-categories: [asp.net mvc,asp.net,code]
+categories:
+- asp.net mvc
+- asp.net
+- code
+redirect_from: "/archive/2008/07/07/user-input-in-sheep-clothing.aspx/"
 ---

 We all know that it is bad bad bad to trust user input.
 I don’t care if your users are all ascetic monks in a remote monastery, do not trust their input.
 However, user input often likes to put on sheep’s clothing